griquelme/tidyms/docs/peak-picking.rst

 Finally, :code:`filters` can be used to filter peaks according to a specific range for each descriptor.
-This parameter takes a dictionary of descriptor names to a tuple minimum and maximum values.
+This parameter takes a dictionary of descriptor names to a tuple of minimum and maximum values.
 If a descriptor has values outside this range, the peak is removed.
 For example, we can filter peaks with a signal-to-noise ratio lower than 50 in the following way:

 .. code-block:: python